 Consider a recent study you’ve encountered.
 What research paradigm does it seem to align with, and how did this influence its findings and conclusions?

-Dr Lynette Pretorius is an award-winning educator and researcher in the fields of academic language, literacy, research skills, and research methodologies.
+Dr Lynette Pretorius is an award-winning educator and researcher specialising in doctoral education, academic identity, student wellbeing, AI literacy, research skills, and research methodologies.

 Lecturers play a pivotal role in shaping the learning of their students.
 In a metric-focused university environment, this learning necessitates the assessment of students’ learning throughout their educational journey.
 Assessing assignments not only gauges the understanding of the subject matter but also evaluates the development of critical academic skills.
 These skills, such as research, analysis, and effective communication, are integral components of a well-rounded higher education.